George Carter-Campbell: Military career

 Carter-Campbell was wounded during the First World War.
-After the war had ended, and he had recovered sufficiently, he was made GOC Northern Ireland in 1920.
+After the war had ended, and he had recovered sufficiently, he was promoted to substantive colonel on 2 June 1919 and made GOC Northern Ireland in 1920.

 However, he died in 1921 at Queen Alexandra Military Hospital in London, with his war service being blamed for his premature death.

 Family

 Carter-Campbell married Frances Elizabeth Ward.
 They had two children, Dorothy Catherine Carter-Campbell and Duncan Maclachlan Carter-Campbell, 8th of Possil.